Who is this article for?

 Next, review options for user authentication and authorization.
 This includes integrating with single sign-on (SSO), if applicable.

-Step 4: Optimize insider threat detection and file activity monitoring
+Step 4: Optimize insider risk detection and file activity monitoring

 If your product plan does not include Risk Detection lenses, follow the steps outlined in the following articles:

 Step 5: Customize device settings (optional)